troyhacks/MoonLight/docs/moonbase/module/effects.md

 <img width="396" alt="image" src="https://github.com/user-attachments/assets/965dd352-d7af-42a1-a72d-43da3b32a252" />

-The Effects module allows you to define the tasks to run an **effect** (e.g. bouncing balls), to **modify** the effect (e.g mirror).
-Each task is defined as a node.
+## Overview

+The Effects module defines effects and modifiers.
+They run in a 'layer'.

+* Effect 🔥: An animation running in a coordinate space, e.g. a graphical equalizer or game of life
+* Modifier 💎: An effect on an effect e.g. mirror, multiply or rotate
+* Layer: An area on a (LED) display.
+Effects and modifier run in this area.
+Each layer maps a coordinate space to the display

+!!! info

+    Until v0.6.0 there is only one layer, projected on the whole display.
+Multiple layers is planned after v0.6.0

+!!! tip

+    Livescripts...
 A node can be precompiled in the firmware or defined by a live script loaded onto the File System (See File Manager).

-A node can be switched on and off and has custom controls, which defines the parameters of the node (e.g. effect speed).
+## Controls

 * Layer: Choose the layer - currently only one layer supported
     * Start, End and Brightness: read only for now, when multiple layers are implemented (>v0.6.0), these can be set per layer
 * Nodes: effects and modifiers will be shown as nodes with controls
     * Reorder: Nodes can be reordered, defining the order of executions (effects: which effect on top of the other effect.
 Modifiers: which modifier is done first, e.g. circle then multiply will yield to a different result than multiply then circle)

-Typically a node will define a layout (🚥), or an effect (🔥), or a modifier (💎) but can also combine these tasks (experimental at the moment).
-To avoid duplication it's in most cases recommended to keep them separated so an effect can run on multiple layouts and a modifier can modify any effect.

-* **Effect** 🔥: An effect runs in a virtual layer (see above about mapping to a physical layer).
-Historically there are 1D, 2D and 3D effects.
-A 1D effect only fills LEDs in x space, leaving y and z blank.
-2D also the y space, 3D all spaces.
-Future goal is that all effects fill all spaces (example is bouncing balls which was a 1D effect but has been made 2D).
-See also Modifiers which can take a 1D effect and make a 2D or 3D effect out of it: e.g. a 1D effect can be presented as a circle, or sphere.
-    * An effect has a loop which is ran for each frame produced.
-In each loop, the lights in the virtual layer gets it's values using the setRGB function.
-For multichannel lights also functions as setWhite or (for Moving Heads) setPan, setTilt, setZoom etc. Also getRGB etc functions exists.
-    * Multiple effects can be defined, they all run during one frame.
-In the future each effect will have a start and end coordinate so they can also be displayed on parts of the fixture.
+    * Controls.
+A node can be switched on and off and has custom controls, which defines the parameters of the node (e.g. effect speed).

+## Details

+* **Effect** 🔥: Effects can run in 1D, 2D or 3D coordinate spaces.

+!!! info

+    Traditionally effects where mostly 1D running on LED strips, when LED matrices became available 2D effects where created.
+More and more LED art installations have a 3D shape so also support for 3D is desirable.
+MoonLight is build from the ground to support 3D.
+Basic idea is that a 1D effect is 3D where y and z is 0, 2D has z is 0.
+This means modifiying an effect to run in 3D is possible.
+This can be done using modifiers, but also the source code of an effect can be changed to support more dimensions (see development).

 * **Modifier** 💎: a modifier is an effect on an effect.
 It can change the size of the virtual layer, it can map the pixels other then 1:1 (e.g. mirror, multiply them or a 1D line can become a 2D circle) and it can change each light set in an effect during a loop (e.g. rotate the effect)

-    * Multiple modifiers are allowed, e.g. to first rotate then mirror (or first mirror then rotate).
-The UI allows for reordering nodes.
+!!! tip

+    Multiple effects and modifiers can be defined per layer.
+MoonLight supports unlimited number of them per layer.
+They will all run after each other, this is useful for modifiers as you can combine them: e.g. rotate then multiply creates four (or more) rotating effects.

 ## Emoji coding: